The Constitution

 Financial Management of the Association |

 An Association can write its own rules, if it so wishes, but the rules have to comply with legislative provision governing Associations.
-In Queensland, Australia, the legislation governing Associations is the Associations Incorporation Act 1981.

 Adopting the Model Rules is much easier than writing your own rules.
-Basically, all that is necessary is to insert the name of the Association and the Objects of the Association into the Model Rules (see the first page of Model Rules below).
+Generally, all that is necessary is to insert the name of the Association and the Objects of the Association into the Model Rules (see the first page of Model Rules below).